mcornick/clilol/docs/commands/clilol_list_account_sessions.md

 ---
 ## clilol list account sessions

-List sessions on your account
+List your sessions

 ### Synopsis

-Lists active sessions on your account.
+Lists the active sessions on your account.

 ```
 clilol list account sessions [flags]